szilard/benchm-ml/README.md

 seems to be around 79 (the best auc from linear models seems to be around 71, and we will compare with boosting and deep learning later).

-##### Multi-node case

-H2O and Spark can run on a cluster of nodes.
-While not the main target of this study some results are here...

 #### Boosting